Is stainless steel hard enough for gun barrels?

 A. Hi Lance.
 Lothar Walther 50 could be worlds better, but suppose it is: they own the name so they can put it on a different process tomorrow.
-Auto makers do that perennially: a particular model name is their top-of-the-line super luxury car one year, and within a few years that model name has been gradually moved downscale until it's put on their cheapest fleet machine.
-A Ford Thunderbird was a 2-seat sports car, then a 4-seat luxury car, then a 6-seat family car, and now it's back to being a 2-seater again.
+Auto makers do that perennially: a particular model name is their top-of-the-line super luxury car one year, and within a few years they've moved that model name downscale until it's put on their cheapest fleet machine :-) A Ford Thunderbird was a 2-seat sports car, then a 4-seat luxury car, then a 6-seat family car, and now it's back to being a 2-seat specialty luxury car again.

-So if you are a researcher, how can you test a steel that goes by a trade name, and put your name on a report that says it's good it -- knowing you have no control over what process will go by that trade name next week?
-What I'm saying (with so much wind) is that it doesn't surprise me that you couldn't cross-ref it, and I don't think anyone else can or should.
+So if you are a researcher, how can you test a steel that goes by a trade name, and put your name on a report that says how good or bad it is-- knowing you have no control over what process will go by that trade name next week?
+What I'm saying (with so much wind) is that it doesn't surprise me that you couldn't cross-ref it, and I don't think anyone should try.
 Good luck.